 If you had waited patiently for more confirmation that the divergence had formed, then you could have avoided losing and realized that a new trend was developing.

-Draw trend lines on the momentum indicators themselves.
+Draw trend lines on the momentum indicator itself.

 This might sound a little ridiculous since you would normally draw trend lines only on price action.